babajideowoyele/MaskAnyone_synapsis/README.md

 The results will be stored in `/data/backend/results`.
 Note that you have to clear the results folder before masking again, otherwise it will not mask any video.

+Note: You may need to uncomment the CLI section in `docker/worker/Dockerfile`

 ### Debugging
 Run the application with
 ```bash